JaviMartinezz/JaviMartinezz/README.md

 - 👋 Hi, I’m @JaviMartinezz
 - 👀 I’m interested in Data Science and Machine learning.
 - 🌱 I’m currently learning Neural Networks
-- 💞️ I’m looking to collaborate on a BigTech
+- 💞️ I’m looking to collaborate with a BigTech company
 - 📫 How to reach me: javimarzsegovia@gmail.com

 <!---